US Catholic priests beset by overwork, isolation, scandals

 “I can share their pain but I can’t enter into it,” he said.
 “I’d be overwhelmed by grief.”

-With 2,500 families, Tourigny's parish is faring relatively well with membership and finances.
-Yet Tourigny says many Catholics now mistrust the church hierarchy because of the abuse scandals.
+With 2,500 families, many of Polish and French Canadian descent, Tourigny's parish has fared better with membership and finances than several nearby parishes.
+Yet Tourigny says many Catholics now mistrust the church hierarchy because of the flawed response to the abuse scandals.

 “I was ordained at a time when the church was so alive — there was so much optimism,” he said.
-“Then things began to change quickly. ...
+“Then things began to change quickly.
+It has changed the way people look at us.
 The church has lost credibility and it’s hard to get credibility back again.”

 Plante, the California psychologist, says even priests deeply devoted to their work are upset.

 “A lot are angry at bishops and the institutional church for screwing up — a lot of them feel they’ve been thrown under the bus,” he said.
-“They’re also concerned that one of these days someone will accuse them of misbehavior, even if they’ve done nothing wrong.”
+“They’re also concerned that one of these days someone will accuse them of misbehavior, even if they’ve done nothing wrong.
+They’re asking, 'Did I do something 30 years ago that could be misconstrued, that will come back and haunt me?'”

+The Rev. Stephen Fichter, pastor of St. Elizabeth Church in Wyckoff, New Jersey, said he has counseled people who’ve been abused by Catholic clergy and understands the “pain and horror” they experienced.
+Yet he voiced concerns on behalf of priests with unblemished careers who feel vulnerable to unwarranted suspicions.

+“Sometimes a priest is confronted by an anonymous accusation from 30 or 40 years ago, and doesn’t have a chance to defend himself,” Fichter said.
+“It used to be innocent until proven guilty.
+Now a lot of priests feel it’s been turned upside down.”

+By the time he was ordained, Stelzer says, he was consuming alcohol daily.
+Only after five more years of steady drinking did acquaintances suggest he had a problem, leading to his stay at Guest House.

+Guest House’s president, Jeff Henrich, is an experienced drug and alcohol counselor.
+He says substance abuse among priests is a longstanding problem but has been aggravated by recent developments — including the “residual shame” arising from the sex-abuse scandals and increased isolation as more priests now manage parishes on their own.

-Since 1985, according to Georgetown University researchers, the Catholic population in the U.S. has risen by nearly 20%, but the number of priests has plunged from more than 57,000 to under 37,000.
-It means more work for priests, and more priests living alone rather than with colleagues.
+Since 1985, according to researchers at Georgetown University, the Catholic population in the U.S. has risen by nearly 20%, but the number of priests has plunged from more than 57,000 to under 37,000.

+“There’s fewer of them and more work to do,” Henrich said.
+“That means you’re far more likely to live alone than ever before — and very few of us were meant to live alone.”

+In response, treatment experts urge priests in recovery to find companionship in a support group and to form friendships outside their ministry.

 Stress, burnout, depression and addictions are among the conditions treated at St. Luke Institute, a residential treatment center for Catholic clergy and lay leaders, in Silver Spring, Maryland.